panoptic-labs/docs/research/2023-09-06-repo-walkthrough/2023-09-06-repo-walkthrough.md

 A quick note on licensing: Panoptic's proprietary code is licensed under the Business Use Source License (BUSL 1.1) for several years, after which it will convert to a General Public License (GPL).
 We also have some components licensed under GPL.
 You can find more details on this in our [LICENSE file](https://@TODO).

 ## Core Contracts
+[//]: # "@TODO add diagram"

 The Panoptic protocol is a system of contracts that can be deployed on top of any Uniswap v3 pool.
 There are three primary pillars that power Panoptic:

 ### SemiFungiblePositionManager (SFPM)

 Panoptic’s [SFPM](https://github.com/panoptic-labs/Panoptic/blob/main/contracts/SemiFungiblePositionManager.sol) is a gas-efficient alternative to Uniswap’s [NonFungiblePositionManager](https://docs.uniswap.org/contracts/v3/reference/periphery/NonfungiblePositionManager).
-Our SFPM manages complex, multi-leg Uniswap positions encoded in ERC-1155 token IDs, performs swaps allowing users to mint positions with only one type of token, and, most crucially, supports the minting of both typical LP positions where liquidity is added to Uniswap and long options positions where Uniswap liquidity is burnt.
+Our SFPM manages complex, multi-leg Uniswap positions encoded in ERC-1155 token IDs and performs swaps allowing users to mint positions with only one type of token.
+Most crucially, it supports the minting of both typical LP positions where liquidity is added to Uniswap and long options positions where Uniswap liquidity is burnt.

-While the SFPM is enshrined as a core component of the protocol, and we consider it to be the “engine” of Panoptic, it is also a public good that we hope savvy Uniswap v3 LPs will grow to find is an essential upgrade for managing their liquidity.
+While the SFPM is enshrined as a core component of the protocol, and we consider it to be the “engine” of Panoptic, it is also a public good that we hope savvy Uniswap v3 LPs will come to see as an essential upgrade for managing their liquidity.

 ### CollateralTracker

 Our [CollateralTracker](https://github.com/panoptic-labs/Panoptic/blob/main/contracts/CollateralTracker.sol) is an ERC-4626 vault where token liquidity from passive Panoptic Liquidity Providers (PLPs) and collateral for option positions are deposited.
 CollateralTrackers are also responsible for:

 Calculating collateral requirements
-Paying out commission fees and options streamia Handling payments of intrinsic value for options Distributing profit and loss
+Paying commission fees and options streamia
+Handling payments of intrinsic value for options Distributing profit and loss
 Calculating liquidation bonuses